 Parents were made to care for and protect their children.
 But how can we guard our kids from major health problems if we’re unaware of their causes?
+And where does food come into play–are there any cancer causing kids snacks?

 This is where organisations like the US-based Center for Science in the Public Interest (CSPI) step in to shed light on what might be causing certain health issues in our kids, especially through food consumption.